ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Due to the operational challenge of maintaining a globally consistent Append-only Log, some Transparency Services may provide limited support for historical queries on the Signed Statements they have registered, and accept the risk of being blamed for inconsistent Registration or Issuer Equivocation.

-Verifiers and Auditors may also witness (1, 4) but may not be able to collect verifiable evidence for it.
+Relying Parties and Auditors may also witness (1, 4) but may not be able to collect verifiable evidence for it.

 ### Availability of Receipts